spxis/jsjudo/README.md

 - What is an ID selector and how is it used?
 - How does a class selector differ from an ID selector?
 - What is a child selector?
+- How does a browser determine how CSS selectors are applied to an element?
-- What are psuedo classes and how are they used?
+- What are pseudo classes and how are they used?
 Name three.
 - What are pseudo elements?
 How are they defined?
 Name one.
+- How do you use the CSS content property?
+What pseudo-elements are used with this property?
 - What are 3 ways to apply CSS styles to a web page.
 - What is CSS grouping and how is it used?
 - How do floats work in CSS?
 How would you clear a float?
+- What is Quirks Mode and how is it relevant?
+- What is a CSS "reset" file?
+What is it used for?
 - Describe the CSS Box Model.
 What are the 4 that can be controlled?
 - Describe the CSS Flexbox layout.
+- How would you visually hide HTML content to only be read by a screen reader?
+- How would you check if a CSS feature or property was supported on a target browser?
-- What are the differences between inline and block elements?
+- What are CSS sprites?
+What are their advantages and how are they used?
 - What is the CSS Z-index property?
 How does it take effect?
-- How can you modify inline styles for any DOM element through JavaScript?
-Provide the syntax.
 - What are the pros and cons of External Style Sheets?
 Where should they be placed in HTML?
 - What are the pros and cons of Embedded CSS Style Sheets?
 Where should they be placed in HTML?
 - What is the HTML tag used to refer to an External Style Sheet?
+- Describe and name the two CSS box-sizing properties.
+What is the default property?
 - What are CSS Media Types?
 Name two.
 - What are CSS Media Queries?
 How are they used?
+- What techniques are used to optimize a page for printing?
 - What CSS properties are used to change element dimensions?
 What values can they accept?
 - What is the CSS property used for changing text color?
 What about text size?
 - How can you restore the default CSS property of a DOM element?
 - Name five major CSS Properties for any given element.
 - What is the correct order of the four CSS border properties?
-- What is the default CSS position property?
+- What is the default CSS position property value?
+Name two others.
 - What is a CSS shorthand property?
 Give an example.
 - What is the CSS property for manipulating a bulleted list?
 - What are CSS Counters and how are they used?
-- How do you use the CSS content property?
-What pseudo-elements are used with the Content property?
+- What are the differences between inline and block elements?
 - How are the visibility and display CSS properties used to hide elements?
 Describe the differences.
 - Why are relative width fonts considered better than fixed width fonts?
 - What fonts are supported by all computing platforms?
 - Name a CSS Grid System and how it is used.
 - Name a CSS preprocessor system and how it is used.
+What are the pros/cons?
+- Name one feature that was introduced in CSS2 or CSS2.1.
 - Name 3 features and properties of CSS3.
-- Name one new feature or property of CSS4.
+- Name one new feature or property of any proposed CSS4 specification.
 - How do you apply rounder corners to a DIV element?
+- Name several ways to modify CSS properties for an element in JavaScript?
+- What is the syntax for accessing CSS properties with hyphens in JavaScript?
+- How do you alter the class attribute of an HTML element in JavaScript?

 ## References
 - Test your CSS skills: http://www.w3schools.com/quiztest/quiztest.asp?qtest=CSS